isaacovercast/isaacovercast.github.io/_pages/research/whole-genome-comparative-phylogeography.md

 ![ML regressor parameter estimation for various model parameters](/assets/images/PTA-CrossValidation.png)

+Here we see the results of a typical ML regression cross-validation procedure.
+Simulations are used to train the ML regressor and then held-out datasets (generated with known parameter values) are presented to the ML model with the goal of testing accuracy of prediction of the known parameter values.
+Hi-fidelity ML inference should produce accurate predictions, and the cloud of points should fall on the identity line.

+Again, this is early development stage, so even modest correlations between true and predicted values indicate the potential of the ML framework.
+Given further testing and development cross-validation results will only continue to improve.

+## The future of comparative phylogeography
 PTA is the only comparative phylogeographic method that can make use of the information in whole-genome sequences, while fully accounting for linkage.
 We also designed it to have a simple, modern interface, a massively parallel